 In the Corte Madera Marsh, however, the breeding population is larger than it was a century ago, when egrets and herons were hunted so their feathers could decorate hats, the wetlands were already being filled in for buildings, and the railroad had cut through it.
 Designed for wildlife and flood protection, the restoration of my bird-filled marsh was the result of a trade made when a local shopping center was constructed.
 Once a dredge spoil dump for the Army Corps of Engineers, the restored pond not only houses birds that have nested there historically, but new ones, like stilts and the occasional tern, have started breeding there.

 While restoration can’t recreate the original complexity of an ecosystem millions of years in the making, and is no substitute for preservation, it has a crucial role in fostering the health of our earth and its creatures, including us.
-Even — perhaps especially — in the midst of urban areas, where we tend to be cut off from the both the solace and importance of the natural world.
+Even — perhaps especially — in the midst of urban areas, where we tend to be cut off from both the solace and importance of the natural world.
 When I took the picture below, Route 101 was buzzing with commuter traffic at my back.
 Just south of where I stood is a shopping center.
 At night, in the preserve across the pond, homeless people take shelter.
 Human life, in all its complexity, is teeming here.

 The lagoon matters.
 I stopped to speak to a maintenance man at the pump that lowers the water level when storms are expected.
 “People call and complain,” he said, “if the water stays low too long.”
 He was resigned, but I was delighted.
 It means that the people rushing by are noticing, relishing the links to the larger natural world the preserve supplies.

 Beyond the immediate pleasures of blue sky reflecting in still water, birds floating and flying, the marsh and pond are fed by far vaster forces: the ebb and flow of the bay, the power of the rivers flowing into it, the cold depths of the great ocean beyond the Golden Gate Bridge.
 In addition to their immediate visual delight, the birds, descendants of dinosaurs, connect us to the mysteries of deep time, as do the plants on the edge of the pond, evolving through eons to clean the water, create breathable air, feed the birds.
-These are the wider gifts of preservation and restoration, and the rewards of the work we do to insure them.
+These are the wider gifts of preservation and restoration, and the rewards of the work we do to ensure them.

 I’d love to have you on the journey!
 If you add your email address, I’ll send you notices of new adventures.